estevan-aquino/minhapagina/README.md

 Now go to your browser and type : http://localhost:5000

-I will and more things in the future!
+I will add more things in the future!

 UwU